dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 void* vmm_pt_root;
 ```

 This variable can be placed anywhere, this depend on our design decisions, there is not correct answer, but a good idea is to reserve some space in the VM space to be used by the VMM to store it's data.
-Usually a good idea is to place this space somewhere in the higher half area probably anwhere below the kernel.
+Usually a good idea is to place this space somewhere in the higher half area probably anywhere below the kernel.

-Once we got the address, this needs to be mappet to an existing physical address, so we will need to do two things:
+Once we got the address, this needs to be mapped to an existing physical address, so we will need to do two things:

 * Allocate a physical page for the `vmm_pt_root` pointer (at this point a function to do that should be present)
 * Map the phyiscal address into the virtual address `vmm_pt_root`.